* AUD hits highest since Feb, commodity currencies gain

 By Tom Westbrook

-SINGAPORE, June 1 (Reuters) - Riskier currencies rose against the dollar on Monday as investors looked to positive signs from China’s post-coronavirus economic recovery and wagered on an easing in Sino-U.S. tensions.
+SINGAPORE, June 1 (Reuters) - The dollar slipped on Monday as investors looked past unrest in the United States to the global economic recovery from the coronavirus and hoped for an easing in Sino-U.S. tensions.

 “It’s tough to be a bear at the moment and the path of least resistance for risk remains to the upside in my opinion,” said Chris Weston, head of research at Melbourne brokerage Pepperstone.

-The euro rose 0.2% to $1.1135, just below a two-month high of $1.1145, as investors drew confidence from the European Union’s plans for a coronavirus recovery fund.
+The euro held steady at $1.1118, just below a two-month high of $1.1145 hit on Friday as investors drew confidence from the European Union’s plans for a coronavirus recovery fund.